bipinanghan/ohlc/README.md

 **Application is build using Spring boot + Embedded Jetty container + Jetty WebSocket API.**

-* Goto project directory and run below command which will create upstoxohlc-0.0.1-SNAPSHOT.war maven install
+* Goto project directory and run below command which will create ohlc-0.0.1-SNAPSHOT.war  (also it is avaialable in target folder so you can run directly) maven clean maven install

    This step takes while and generate fat war file for execution under build/libs as upstoxohlc-0.0.1-SNAPSHOT.war